decentlab/decentlab-decoders/README.md

 Copy example payload message from the datasheet, paste into `Payload`, and click `Test`.
 Make sure the output values match against the datasheet example and  save the decoder.

+The decoders may output nested objects, which are stored as text in the TTN Data Storage integration.

 :warning: The decoders may output a field named `device_id`, which may prohobit per-device querying in the TTN Data Storage integration.

 ## ELEMENT IoT